awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-usage.md

 Complete the following steps to view the **Usage** charts and metrics on the Amazon Pinpoint console\.
 You can filter the data by date and by endpoint attributes\.

-**To view and filter the Usage charts**
+**To view and filter the Usage charts and metrics**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **All projects** page, choose the project that you want to view usage metrics for\.
+1. On the **All projects** page, choose the project that you want to view usage data for\.

 1. In the navigation pane, under **Analytics**, choose **Usage**\.

 1. \(Optional\) To apply a filter that displays the data for a specific date or range of dates, use the date selector at the top of the page to choose the dates for the time period that you want\.
 After you choose new dates, the page updates to show the data for the selected time period\.

-1. \(Optional\) To apply a filter that displays data for only those users or endpoints that have specific attributes, choose the attribute from the **Endpoint Attributes** list, and then choose the attribute value from the **Endpoint Attribute Values** list\.
-To further filter the data, repeat this step for each additional attribute and attribute value\.
+1. \(Optional\) To apply a filter that displays data for only those users or endpoints that have specific attributes, choose the attribute from the **Endpoint Attributes** list\.
+Then choose the attribute value from the **Endpoint Attribute Values** list\.
+To further filter the data, repeat this step for each additional attribute and attribute value that you want to filter the data by\.

 ## Chart Descriptions<a name="analytics-usage-description"></a>